Pyramid of Tirana

 The Pyramid of Tirana (Piramida e Tiranës) is a structure and former museum located in Tirana, the capital of Albania.
 It opened as a museum in 1988 and became a conference center in 1991 following the collapse of Communism.
 During the 1999 Kosovo War, the building was used as a NATO base.

-In 2018, a new project was unveiled that would turn the pyramid into a youth IT center for Creative Technologies with a focus on computer programming, robotics, and start ups under the name of TUMO Center Tirana.
-The renovated structure, transformed by MVRDV, was opened to the public in May 2023.
+In 2018, a new project was unveiled by the Albanian-American Development Foundation (AADF) that would turn the pyramid into a youth IT centre for Creative Technologies with a focus on computer programming, robotics, and start ups under the name of TUMO Center Tirana.
+The renovated structure, transformed by MVRDV, was opened to the public in 2023.